m-clark/m-clark.github.io/documents.md

 ---

 Here you'll find documents of varying technical degree covering things of interest to me or which I think will be interesting to those I engage with.
-Most are demonstration of statistical concepts or programming and may be geared towards beginners or more advanced.
+Most are demonstration of statistical concepts or programming, and may be geared towards beginners or more advanced.
 I group them based on whether they are more focused on statistical concepts, programming or tools, or miscellaneous.

 # Statistical